notesclub/notesclub/README.md

 ## Secrets

-To use tests with the `:github_api` tag, and to interact with the GitHub API key the project requires a GitHub API key.
+To use tests with the `:github_api` tag, and to interact with the GitHub API the project requires a [GitHub API key](https://github.com/settings/tokens/new).
 Create a `config/test_secrets.exs` template file.

 Replace **GITHUB_API_KEY** with a GitHub API Key.